Project to solve orphan oil well problem set to power up

 Project represents an opportunity for training and employment in renewable energy for oil and gas workers hit hard by the downturn in the fossil fuel industry

-Iron & Earth partnered with a broad network of stakeholders to help develop a replicable solution to Alberta’s inactive well problem.
-The infrastructure was completed in November and despite a nasty snow storm, we went ahead with the ribbon cutting featured in the above video.
-We expect the power to come online late in January.
+Iin 2022, Iron & Earth partnered with a broad network of stakeholders to help develop a replicable solution to Alberta’s inactive well problem.
+The infrastructure was completed in November of 2023 and despite a nasty snow storm, we went ahead with the ribbon cutting featured in the above video.
+Power is now flowing into the grid.

 With funding through the Municipal Community Generation Challenge, and partners including the Municipal District of Taber, RenuWell Energy Solutions Inc. , IRRICAN Power, and two prominent Canadian solar companies – Canadian Solar Inc. and SkyFire Energy Inc., the RenuWell Project has given two orphaned well sites a new and greener life.